NandhiniRam2005/CS3500-NandhiniRam-Spreadsheet/README.md

 Future extensions include using the hashcode method that was implemented meaningfully and the dependency graph to look up variables and implementing a GUI for a visual element to the Spreadsheet.

+# Examples of Good Software Practices (GSP)

+List three main - write no more than one paragraph describing it in my code, with the others just write a bulleted list.
+Examples are :

+FROM THE ASSIGNMNET INSTRUCTIONS: (CHANGE LATER!!!)

+DRY - do not repeat yourself, i.e., repeated code should be turned into helper methods.
+Self-documenting code - the names of your methods and variables should explain what they do.
+Complexity management - complex algorithms should be broken down into well-named (and commented) smaller helper methods.
+Individual lines of complex code should be  documented.
+XML Documentation - all classes, methods, properties, and files should have appropriate header comments.
+Reuse - Functionality that is already available either by C# libraries or your own libraries should be used rather than re-written.
+Style - You should obey the style guidelines in the: .editorconfig file.
+Warnings should be turned to errors to help you with this.
+Versioning - You should have multiple commits to your GitHub with meaningful/informative commit messages.
+Testing - Your test suite should be comprehensive, well named and documented, and show the TAs that you have taken it seriously.

 # Time Expenditures:

     1. Assignment 1: Test Driven Development      Predicted Hours:   4        Actual Hours:   5